When David Simon wanted to fly from Milwaukee to Fort Lauderdale, Fla., he assumed “low cost” airline Southwest would offer the lowest fare.

 Lissa Hoeprich did when she was looking for flights to Portland, Maine.
 Usually she finds a cheap fare on Southwest to Manchester, NH, and then rents a car.
 But she says she was shocked when she discovered she could fly directly to Portland and save $140 on US Airways.

 “We didn’t need to check luggage, but even if we had, that would have been much cheaper than the Southwest tickets,” she says.

 “Low cost” claims in the air travel industry

 At best, this is a cautionary tale about labels in the airline business.
 When anyone refers to themselves as “discount” or “low cost” – be careful.
 (And if they have the audacity to call themselves “ultra” low fare, be extra careful.)

 Labels can be problematic, if not misleading, and just because you call yourself something doesn’t make it so.
 (Related: How to get the best airline service.)

 But at worst, this is a case study of several airlines leveraging a well-earned reputation for low fares to their short-term advantage.
 I appreciate the “bags fly free” ads as much as the next airline passenger, and I’m equally fond of JetBlue’s stylish “you above all” advertising campaign that evokes the Pan Am era of air travel.
 (Here’s what you need to know before you buy your next airline ticket.)

 But if those ads make us turn a blind eye to the true cost of air travel, where does that leave us?
 Paying higher fares, often without knowing it, that’s where.

 I think that’s unfortunate.

-I’d rather knowingly pay a reasonable premium for the superior customer service offered by the likes of JetBlue and Southwest than be duped into shelling out more by a slick ad campaign.
+I prefer to consciously pay a reasonable premium for the superior customer service provided by airlines like JetBlue and Southwest, rather than unknowingly paying more due to a clever advertising campaign.
 Or by my own ignorance.